September 20 and October 10, 24, 31 2015

 Courses for PHRF NON-SPIN and CRUISING classes shall, to the extent practical under the course conditions, utilize government marks or drop marks to produce courses which offer a variety of points of sail and are not limited to windward/leeward courses.

 TIME LIMITS The time limit for any race in the series shall be 2.5 hours calculated from the actual start time of each class or subclass.
-If one boat in a class or subclass finishes within the time limit, boats still racing that do not finish within 30 minutes of the first boat finishing in her class will be scored TLE (Time Limit Expired) which will be equal to the number of that day’s competitors plus one.
+If one boat in a class or subclass finishes within the time limit, boats still racing that do not finish within 30 minutes of the first boat finishing in her class will be scored TLE (Time Limit Expired) which will be equal to the number of finishers plus two.
+This changes RRS 35 and A4.2 .

 CBYRA SANCTION Each day in the Series is sanctioned as a separate event for CBYRA High Point awards.